Learning Outcomes

 Key Term: Mitigation

-The obligation of the non-breaching party to take reasonable actions to minimize damages resulting from a breach.
+The obligation of the non-breaching party to take reasonable actions to minimize damages; also called the “avoidable consequences” rule.

 Limits on Recovery